-Proposal 4: A non-binding, advisory vote on the frequency of future Say-on Proposal 4: A non-binding, advisory vote on the future Say-on Proposal 4: A non-binding, advisory vote on the frequency of future Say-on-Pay voting that has been recommended by stockholders.
+Proposal 4: A non-binding, advisory vote on the frequency of future Say-on-Pay voting

+The option of every "1 YEAR", "2 YEARS" or "3 YEARS" that receives the affirmative vote of a majority of the votes present in person or by proxy and entitled to vote at the Annual Meeting will be the frequency of future Say-on-Pay voting that has been recommended by stockholders.
 In the event that no option receives the affirmative vote of a majority of the votes present in person or by proxy and entitled to vote at the Annual Meeting, CVR Energy will consider the option that receives the most votes to be the option selected by stockholders.
 However, the vote is non-binding, and CVR Energy will not be required to take any action as a result of the vote.

-Proposal 5: Re-approval of the Long Term
+Proposal 5: Re-approval of the Long Term Incentive Plan

-Incentive Plan